O

 2)won't poop in potty area, only pees some people

-stimulates it to poop in minutes.
+this stimulates it to poop in minutes.
 If not, remove match!

 2)plays with pants and shoes: